 Many women get a “natural glow” during pregnancy–so take a moment to embrace your natural beauty!
 You can resume treatment after your baby is born.
 In the meantime, enjoy this special time in your life.

-If you’re curious to learn more about dermal fillers or BOTOX treatment at our Dallas, TX, practice, browse our before-and-after gallery to see results from real patients.
+If you want to learn more about your best treatment options from a dermatologist in our Dallas practice, browse our before-and-after gallery to see results from real patients.
 If you have any other questions, please request a consultation online or call our office at (214) 631-7546.